emilio/words/_posts/2019-11-13-shutdown-leak-hunting.md

 ---
 layout: post
-title:  Shutdown leak hunting.
+title:  Hunting an intermittent leak until shutdown.
 date:   2019-11-13 14:38:00
 ---

-This week I had to debug an [intermittent leak-until-shutdown](https://bugzilla.mozilla.org/show_bug.cgi?id=1595573) which seemed to be caused by a fairly inoccent [test change](https://hg.mozilla.org/integration/autoland/rev/e19c5df398de#l22.10).
+This week I had to debug an [intermittent leak-until-shutdown](https://bugzilla.mozilla.org/show_bug.cgi?id=1595573) which seemed to be caused by a fairly innocent [test change](https://hg.mozilla.org/integration/autoland/rev/e19c5df398de#l22.10).

 As it turns out, the issue was not my fault (yay), but it was quite a pain to